University of Brighton

 Photographic History Research Centre (PHRC), De Montfort University

-Gil Pasternak is Senior Research Fellow Photographic History in the Photographic History Research Centre at the De Montfort University, where he also leads the MA in Photographic History programme.
+Gil Pasternak is Reader in Social and Political Photographic Cultures in the Photographic History Research Centre at the De Montfort University, where he also leads the MA in Photographic History programme.
 He was awarded his Ph.D. from the History of Art Department at University College London (UCL), specialising in the history and theory of photography.
-Prior to his current position, Gil worked as Senior Lecturer in Photography and Photography Course Leader at the School of Art, Design and Architecture, the University of Huddersfield (2009-2013), Teaching Fellow History of Art at UCL (2007-2010), and Associate Lecturer Art History and Theory at Chelsea College of Art and Design, University of the Arts London (2006-2010).
-Gil’s research focuses on the participation of (professional, fine art, amateur, snapshot) photography in the solidification and subversion of state and society relations.
+Gil’s research focuses on the participation of (professional, fine art, amateur, snapshot) photography in the negotiation of inter-cultural as well as state-society relations.
 His interest in this subject emerged during his earlier career as photojournalist and war photographer, when he recorded aspects of the Arab-Israeli conflict in the West Bank, the Gaza Strip, Israel, and in South Lebanon.
-Gil has published his research in Object and Photography and Culture and co-edited the book Visual Conflicts: On the Formation of Political Memory in the History of Art and Visual Cultures (2011).
-He is a member of the Editorial Advisory Board for Photography and Culture (Bloomsbury Publishing) and The International Journal of the Image (Common Ground).
+Alongside articles and book chapters on photographic historiography, his published work has mainly revolved around photographic cultures that developed in contexts such as Israeli society and state politics, the Israeli-Palestinian conflict, and the sociopolitical life of Polish Jewry in Poland of the interwar and post-Cold-War eras.
+He has published his research in numerous journals and book publications within the field of photography studies and beyond and in 2011 he co-edited the book Visual Conflicts: On the Formation of Political Memory in the History of Art and Visual Cultures.
+In addition to a monograph, he is currently completing two more edited volumes: Visioning Israel-Palestine: Encounters at the Cultural Boundaries of Conflict (London & New York: I. B. Tauris, forthcoming 2018) and The Handbook of Photography Studies (London & New York: Bloomsbury Publishing, forthcoming 2019).
+In 2016/17 Gil worked as consultant for the BBC film Smile!
+The Nation’s Family Album (2017).
+More recently he developed an interest in the employment of photography in historical and contemporary cultural heritage practices.
+In 2018 he began leading the DigiCONFLICT research consortium and secured a large European Commission research grant (Horizon 2020) of over £500,000 to explore uses of digital heritage in zones of cultural conflict.
 Gil is also co-convener of Ph.

 University of Roehampton